 Early symptoms of shingles include burning or shooting pain and tingling or itching, generally on one side of the body or face.
 For some people, the pain is severe.
 It may be accompanied by fever, chills, nausea, diarrhea, and difficulty urinating.
 The pain and tingling are followed by a rash, which begins with reddish bumps, most often on the trunk.
 In a few days the bumps become fluid-filled blisters, which usually crust over and fall off after seven to 10 days.

 Even when the rash goes away, the skin color at the rash site may be different.
 Also, nerve pain may persist at the site of the rash (a condition called postherpetic neuralgia).
 About one-fifth of people who get shingles develop postherpetic neuralgia.
 In most people, the pain goes away within four months from the first sign of the rash.

 Shingles is typically easy to diagnose.
 Your health care provider will suspect shingles if you have a rash on one side of the body, along with sharp, burning pain and a history of chickenpox.

 If you believe you have shingles, it's important to see your doctor right away, because you must begin one of these medications within a few days of a shingles outbreak for best results.
 If your doctor prescribes an antiviral medication, it's important to take it exactly as directed.
 Most are taken once daily for several days.
 When taken as directed, these drugs should be safe during pregnancy.

 In addition to the medications your doctor prescribes, there are over-the-counter (OTC) medications and self-help measures for relieving shingles pain and itching and preventing infection.
 These include:

-- Cold compresses and cool baths to relieve blisters
+- Cold compresses and cool baths to relieve pain

 - Loose clothing and clean gauze coverings over affected areas to hasten healing of blisters and prevent infection